What do companies like Lufthansa, Danone, and Nike have in common?

 - What type of investment will you be making or needing in the next phase of your venture?

 - Are you planning on establishing any partnerships?

 - Will you become a spin-off company?

 - Will your business unit be internal or external to your corporation?

 Having a long term plan will keep you focused and working towards your pre-established goals, increasing the chance that your business unit will become a prosperous company when the time comes to scale.

-When executed skillfully, incubators are a great way to innovate and develop disruptive new ideas that might otherwise be scrapped in favor of everyday corporate demands.
+When executed skilfully, incubators are a great way to innovate and develop disruptive new ideas that might otherwise be scrapped in favour of everyday corporate demands.

 They’re especially useful for companies that are having trouble competing due to rapidly changing technologies, an outdated business model or the arrival of newer players in the market.
 Find out more about how to identify the 5 key signs showing it’s time to step up your innovation game now.

-If you recognize any of these traits in your company, it might be a good idea to take a closer look at investing in your own corporate incubator.
+If you recognise any of these traits in your company, it might be a good idea to take a closer look at investing in your own corporate incubator.